csci104/site/labs/lab4/index.md

 You can probably safely copy this variable everywhere.

-**bin/fib.o** - This is the rule to compile the Fibonacci class by itself.
+**fib.o** - This is the rule to compile the Fibonacci class by itself.
 Notice that the `-c` flag is used - when we compile the class by itself, we can include the compiled object everywhere - in an actual program, or in the test suite.

-**bin/fibTest** - The main test rule.
+**fibTest** - The main test rule.
 It has two dependencies: the compiled fib object, and the test suite itself.
 For the command, we simply take all the dependencies and compile them, with the `GTEST_LL` variable.
 It's important that the libraries are loaded after the source files, or else the linker will likely throw an error.

 **tests** - A rule that just runs the tests.
 Optional.
 Notice that this is a phony rule, because it doesn't actually create any file.